Learn more about Workspaces

 To join a workspace, if you are not a member of the parent workspace, you have to receive an invitation by an owner of the sub-workspace or its parent workspace.

 After you are added to a sub-workspace, you will receive notifications about the project and its state.
 You will also be notified when the project is mentioned (by using the @ sign + the project's name).

 If you are part of the parent workspace and you haven't joined some of its sub-workspaces, you can click on the blue button under its name.
 There you will find the available sub-workspaces and you can select Join next to the name of the ones you want to join (see below).

-You can always view the content in sub-workspaces without joining them.
-However, you will not receive any notification updates from them.
+[!NOTE] You can view the content in sub-workspaces without joining them.
+However, you will not receive any notification updates from them until you join.